ShaharTur/Reinforcement-Learning-Project/README.md

 # 🧠 Reinforcement Learning in Maze Navigation

-This project implements a reinforcement learning agent that learns to navigate a custom-built maze environment.
+This project implements a reinforcement learning agent that learns to navigate a custom built maze environment.
 The goal is to demonstrate how an agent can learn optimal behavior through trial and error, using feedback in the form of rewards and penalties.

 ## 📌 Project Overview